ros2-gbp/multisensor_calibration-release/doc/user_docs/installation.md

 - [**PCL**](https://pointclouds.org/)
 - [**OpenCV**](https://opencv.org/)
 - [**Qt**](https://www.qt.io/)
-- [**small_gicp**](https://github.com/koide3/small_gicp): This is included as git-submodule and will be cloned and built on the first build.
+- [**small_gicp**](https://github.com/koide3/small_gicp): The package `small_gicp_vendor` wraps this library to make it available for other ROS components.
+This is a common practice for third-party libraries without available deb sources.
 It is licensed under the MIT-License.
 - [**OpenMP**](https://www.openmp.org/) (optional): This is used to parallelize and speed up the processing of each point in the point cloud.
 If not found by CMake the processing will be done sequentially.
 - [**Doxygen**](https://www.doxygen.nl/) (optional): If available, this Doxygen documentation will be build automatically.